-- d.
-A student will not be eligible for initial participation at the ninth grade level or above if the student has been influenced to enroll, transfer to, or remain at the student's present school for athletic purposes in violation of OSSAA Rule 9.
-A student suspected of having been influenced to remain at or change schools for athletic purposes in violation of Rule 9 will not be permitted to participate in athletics until an investigation has been completed, a written report has been provided to or completed by OSSAA, and the student has been approved to participate by OSSAA. - e.
-A student will not be eligible for initial participation at the ninth grade level or above if the student has changed schools, and the student was or would have been ineligible for athletics, or was threatened with ineligibility, at the student's prior school.
-Any issue concerning the student's eligibility at the student's prior school must be resolved before the student is allowed to participate at the student's current school. - f.
+- f.
 If the member school finds that a student repeated all or any portion of a prior secondary grade level, the member school must determine whether or not the student participated in any athletic activities during the repeat period.
 Repeating all or any part of a secondary school grade level and participating during a repeat period affects a student's athletic eligibility under OSSAA Rules. - g.
-Once athletic eligibility has been established by initial participation at the ninth grade level or above, the student is eligible to participate with students at the ninth grade level or below, or with students in grades ten through twelve, provided that the student and the school each is in compliance with all other OSSAA Rules and Policies concerning eligibility. - Section 4.
-Determining Athletic Eligibility of Students Moving From Out of State After Participating in the Ninth Grade or Above - a.
+Once athletic eligibility has been established by initial participation at the ninth grade level or above, the student is eligible to participate with students at the ninth grade level or below, or with students in grades ten through twelve, provided that the student and the school each is in compliance with all other OSSAA Rules and Policies concerning eligibility.

+Section 4.
+Determining Athletic Eligibility of Students Moving From Out of State After Participating in the Ninth Grade or Above

+- a.
 A student moving from out of state to Oklahoma after participating previously in athletics at the ninth grade level or above generally is eligible at a member public school in the public school district, or at a member non-public school in that school's designated geographic area, in which the student's parents (or custodial parent or court-appointed guardian with legal custody of the student) are bona fide residents.
-The designated geographic areas for member non-public schools are set forth in Board Policy XLIII. - b.
+The designated geographic areas for member non-public schools are set forth in Board Policy XLIV. - b.
 If the student moving from out of state instead attends a member school outside the public school district or designated geographic area in which the student's parents (or custodial parent or court-appointed guardian with legal custody of the student) are bona fide residents, the student generally is not eligible immediately to participate in athletics.
-To become eligible, the student must wait a period of one year from the date of first attendance, unless the student applies and receives approval for an exception due to hardship or other qualifying circumstance pursuant to Section 10 below. - Section 5.
-Continued Eligibility after Separation, Divorce or Death of Student's Parents, or Appointment of Guardian A student's athletic eligibility continues at the school at which eligibility already has been established in grades nine through twelve in the event of a separation, divorce, or death of the parents (or custodial parent or court-appointed guardian with legal custody of the student), or the appointment of a guardian for the student.
+To become eligible, the student must wait a period of one year from the date of first attendance, unless the student applies and receives approval for an exception due to hardship or other qualifying circumstance pursuant to Section 10 below.

+Section 5.
+Continued Eligibility after Separation, Divorce or Death of Student's Parents, or Appointment of Guardian A student's athletic eligibility continues at the school at which eligibility already has been established in grades nine through twelve in the event of a separation, divorce, or death of the parents (or custodial parent or court-appointed through twelve in the event of a separation, divorce, or death of the parents (or custodial parent or court-appointed guardian with legal custody of the student), or the appointment of a guardian for the student.
 For athletic eligibility to be established at a different member school, an exception due to hardship or other qualifying circumstance must be requested and granted, pursuant to Section 10 below.